 5. ANHUI CUISINE

 Developed in the Huangshan Mountains, Anhui cuisine makes use of plenty of wild plants and animals.
-Ham is often added to dishes as a flavor enhancer, and rock candy added for additional sweetness.
-Steaming and braising is a common technique, so Anhui cuisine is typically lighter in flavor compared to some of the other cuisine types.
+Adding ham to dishes is often as a flavor enhancer, and rock candy added for additional sweetness.
+Anhui cuisine is typically lighter in flavor compared to some of the other cuisine types.

 Representative dish: Steamed Frog and Mushroom, Crispy Rice